Danny-hacks/Price-Comparison-Website---RESTApi/README.md

-Price-Comparison-Website---RESTApi
+# Price-Comparison-Website---RESTApi
 ## Price-Comparison-Website---Frontend - https://github.com/Danny-hacks/Price-Comparison-Website---Frontend

 ## **Website Description and Overview**

 Book Match is a user-friendly website that offers a wide range of reading options for readers who value convenience and diversity.
-Through this platform, you can easily explore a vast array of literature from the comfort of your home.
+This platform allows you to easily explore a vast array of literature from the comfort of your home.
 We acquire data through a systematic web scraping method.
 Our web scrapers extract pricing information and additional data related to books from various designated websites.
-Web scraping was streamlined to Romance books to be able to properly demonstrate the comparison feature.
+Web scraping was streamlined to Romance books to demonstrate the comparison feature properly.

 **Landing Page:**
 The landing page of the Book Match website has an attractive and user-friendly design.
 It